 About the Author

-Meredith is a Tennessee girl who married a boy from Utah, Derrek, in January 2019.
-Many adventures have ensued.
-Derrek recently accepted a job in the Chattanooga area, and Meredith delights in spending most days dabbling in the kitchen, scribbling the occasional blog post, nurturing their two year old daughter, and anticipating the arrival of baby #2, due in November.
+Meredith Long is a Tennessee girl who married a boy from Utah, Derrek, in January 2019.
+Many adventures have ensued, from sea to shining sea, most recently coming full-circle in a relocation back to the Chattanooga area.
+Meredith delights in spending most days dabbling in the kitchen, scribbling the occasional blog post, and nurturing two precious little daughters.
 A good book, a good cup of coffee or tea, and a good Alabama football game are other things she finds to be very satisfying.